ArjunNair/Zero-Emulator/docs/porting-status.md

 ## Known gaps / v1 cut list (unchanged from the plan)

-TZX/CSW tapes (converter needed), +3 and TR-DOS disks (managed FDCs needed), debugger, library browser, BASIC importer (relied on a Windows `zmakebas.exe`), file associations.
+TZX/CSW tapes (converter needed), +3 and TR-DOS disks (managed FDCs needed), debugger, library browser, BASIC importer (the old one shelled out to a Windows-only `zmakebas.exe`, now removed; a C# port of zmakebas next to `TapFile` is the natural v1.1 replacement), file associations.

 ## Verifying